FMCW Radar

 adc1_data_filt = highpass(adc1_data, 30000, SAMPLING_RATE);

-Step 3 : Lowpass the mixed signal at 5 kHz to only keep the low frequency component
+Step 3 : Low-pass filter the mixed signal at 5 kHz to remove the unwanted high frequency component

 mixed_signal_filt = lowpass(mixed_signal, 5000, SAMPLING_RATE);